 It's not a simple as just walking out the gates, not with the magic of Camelot's gates.
 Luckily, it seems that those who have been living in Camelot since its fall - and some with great power - know some of the gate's secrets and if you are able to convince the gatekeeper, they will be willing to show you the way.

 At the start of the event, it will be clear which Quests are heading outside of Camelot when.
-If you wish to go on a Quest you will need to get the Gatekeeper to accept your token, of which every player will have 1.
 The Quest party must be decided an hour before the Quest is due to leave at which point any items or powers of note should be declared to the gatekeeper.
+The party is determined by whoever's tokens are on the Quest Board.
 Only 2 characters from the same Realm may go on the same Quest.